What Fishing Line to use?

 There are four significant types of fishing lines on the market today that matter for all practical purposes.
 Each has its pros (strengths) and cons (weaknesses), and anglers love each type.

 99.9% of the anglers, when starting, only understand the difference in the packaging and color of the line.
 Braid, fluorocarbon, and monofilament mean nothing to them.
 We want to share what the pros already know about the fishing line and how they choose the different types.
 Share the cons no one wants to talk about and the pros of why you should be using it.
 You will know the perfect fishing line to use when selecting your favorite lure.
-Additionally, planning on fighting your favorite fish species by article end.
+Additionally, plan on fighting your favorite fish species by article end.

 All Fishing Lines have Personalities